ProprioCS/Provia.Documents/Service Tickets.md

 It opens a new window that then displays a map of the Events on that day:

-Each Event displays on the map as a “job site” marker with a building icon:
+Each Event displays on the map as a "job site" marker with a building icon:

-While the Warehouse Location that was selected in Work Order Management displays a “warehouse” marker:
+While the Warehouse Location that was selected in Work Order Management displays a "warehouse" marker:

 The panel in the top left shows the date, the number of Work Order Groups, and the number of Work Order Events:

 It also has 3 buttons:

-- “View Map in Normal Mode” (default)
+- "View Map in Normal Mode" (default)

-- “View Map in Real-time Mode” (only available when you are looking at “today” – and is dependent on the Installers’ tablets sharing their location.
+- "View Map in Real-time Mode" (only available when you are looking at "today" – and is dependent on the Installers' tablets sharing their location.

-- “Collapse or Expand All”
+- "Collapse or Expand All"

 Below this is a panel showing all the Work Order Groups and Events for the day.
 Each group is randomly assigned a color (with the Ungrouped Events lumped together and always Gray):